ShindouMihou/Velen/README.md

 The library also follows a similar version number policy with Javacord:
 - A change in the first digit of the version will mean: **major update or a major breaking change**.
 - A change in the second digit of the version will mean: **a large quantity of __accumulated__ updates**.
-- A change in the last digit of teh version will mean: **a minor update, usually new features or fixes**.
+- A change in the last digit of the version will mean: **a minor update, usually new features or fixes**.

 ## 🏎️ How does Velen work?
 Velen functions through a single class that acts as the processor of the events, it handles and dispatches